awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-rotate-personal-token-CLI.md

 For more information, see [Creating a personal access token for the command line](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) on the GitHub website\.

-Once you have regenerated a new personal access token, you can rotate it by using the CLI or API or by using AWS CloudFormation and calling `UpdatePipeline`\.
+After you have regenerated a new personal access token, you can rotate it by using the CLI or API or by using AWS CloudFormation and calling `UpdatePipeline`\.

 **Note**
  You might have to update other applications if they are using the same personal access token\.
 As a security best practice, do not share a single token across multiple applications\.
 Create a new personal access token for each application\.